A Louisiana notary's signature is his seal.

 Execute another oath with the new name, change the name on your bond, supply us with an official signature page and a name change affidavit with the $35 fee.
-See File Documents Online.
+See What do I file?

 No, Louisiana R.S.
 35:191 requires that you take and pass a written exam administered by the Secretary of State.
 This exam cannot be waived because you were a notary in another state.

 Yes, although attorney-notaries have statewide jurisdiction, the commission is for their parish of residence.
-See File Documents Online.
+See What do I file?

 The suspended status refers to an expired bond or a past due annual report.